Pete-Fowler/weather/README.md

 <a href="https://pete-fowler.github.io/weather/">Live page</a>

 This is a basic weather app done as an exercise to practice writing asynchronous code.
-I started out using recommended openweathermap.org API, and then switched to the nws.gov API once I discovered you cannot get a real daily forecast from the first option without a paid subscription.
-I quickly realized the nws.gov API is far less counterintuitive and its documentation poorly written, but was able to get things working.

 I am favoring the async / await syntax over the regular promise syntax, as it seems a bit easier to understand, and it is newer.
 However, I realize the importance of understanding promises since